This week is British Science Week, a time to celebrate STEM (science, technology, engineering, and maths).

 What does it take to be a scientist?
 In part one of our new ‘Careers’ series, research engineer Hollie Wright tells The Day about her life in the lab and how she achieved a childhood dream.

 Celebrating 50 years since mankind’s giant leap

 Will humans ever live on the Moon?
 Tomorrow, it will be 50 years since the Apollo 11 astronauts began their historic journey to the Moon.
 Now, the world wants to go back — this time to stay.

 Maths theory holds the key to nature’s beauty

 Is maths the secret of beauty?
 Scientists have discovered that the world’s most famous codebreaker was right when he proposed that natural shapes and patterns were ruled by a hidden formula.

-Watch this short video on one of the great scientific mysteries: are we alone in the universe?
-Discuss what it might mean if we were, or if we were not.
+Watch this short video on one of the great scientific mysteries: are we alone in the Universe?
+Discuss what it might mean if we are, or if we are not.

 - What was the greatest scientific discovery in human history?
 Discuss as a class and take it in turns to nominate different inventions or discoveries.
 Then vote for a winner!

-- Conduct your own science experiment this week!
-Choose a topic that interests you (e.g. the best way to grow a plant).
-Come up with a hypothesis (e.g. water and sunlight) and an experiment to test it (e.g. growing several plants in different environments).
+- Conduct your own science experiment this week.
+Choose a topic that interests you (such as, the best way to grow a plant).
+Come up with a hypothesis (or example, water and sunlight), and an experiment to test it (like growing several plants in different environments).
 Report back at the end of the week with your findings.

 - Write a report about a scientist you admire.
 Include details about their work, and how it changed the world.